How do I manage Turnitin assignments?

 Deleting the submission allows the student to resubmit the assignment, even if resubmissions are not allowed.

-Note: If you allow assignment resubmissions as part of the Turnitin Settings Originality Report drop-down menu, you may also view an upload icon.
-Resubmissions are only allowed until the due date, so once the due date has passed, the upload icon will no longer be shown as part of the management tools.
+Note: If you allow assignment resubmissions as part of the Turnitin Settings Originality Report drop-down menu, you will see a blue upload icon [1}.
+If you see a black upload icon , assignment resubmissions are either turned off in Turnitin Settings or the due date has passed, as resubmissions are only allowed until the due date.
 However, if an assignment is resubmitted, all marks and comments associated with the original submission will be deleted.
+Turnitin resubmissions may take up to 24 hours to process.

 View Turnitin Settings